top of page

 Computer showing various digital folder options

-In today’s digital-first environment, electronic records have become a core staple in how organizations secure and manage their information.
-All industries must maintain electronic records in compliance with regulatory standards covering security and data privacy.
-As regulations continue to scale and businesses become more reliant on electronic data, the ability to seamlessly adapt to new compliance requirements impacting record-keeping is slowly emerging as a source of operational differentiation for many organizations.
+In today’s digital-first environment, electronic records are essential for how organizations secure and manage their information.
+All industries must maintain electronic records in compliance with regulatory standards that cover security and data privacy.
+As regulations continue to evolve, businesses increasingly rely on electronic data.
+The ability to adapt to new compliance requirements is becoming a source of operational differentiation for many organizations.

 Why Compliance Matters

-Compliance in the management of electronic records refers to the governing statutes and rules that regulate how records are created, stored and disposed of.
-If organizations, businesses or individuals fail to meet compliance expectations, there is a risk of serious legal problems or financial penalties.
-In the worst-case scenario, there could be a forced termination of business or organizational activity.
+Compliance in managing electronic records refers to the governing statutes and rules that regulate how records are created, stored, and disposed of.
+If organizations, businesses, or individuals fail to meet compliance expectations, they risk serious legal problems or financial penalties.
+In the worst-case scenario, this could lead to a forced termination of business or organizational activity.

-• Legal Requirements - There are legislative laws that must be followed, such as GDPR, HIPAA, PHIPA, 21 CFR Part 11, and Canada’s PIPEDA specify a number of operational requirements.
+• Legal Requirements: Legislative laws such as GDPR, HIPAA, PHIPA, 21 CFR Part 11, and Canada’s PIPEDA specify various operational requirements that must be followed.

-• Readiness for Audit - Auditors and supervisors require access to complete and accurate records.
-Poor quality record keeping can be considered negligence, leading to client concerns and/or legal action.
+• Readiness for Audit: Auditors and supervisors require access to complete and accurate records.
+Poor-quality record-keeping can be seen as negligence, leading to client concerns or legal action.

-• Data Security and Privacy - With data breaches on the rise, more organizations are stepping up their use of encryption and tracking tools.
-What once was a forward-thinking priority is quickly becoming a necessary compliance control.
+• Data Security and Privacy: With data breaches on the rise, organizations are increasing their use of encryption and tracking tools.
+What was once a forward-thinking priority is now a necessary compliance control.

-• Business Continuity - Properly storing records ensures organizations can leverage past data and information during times of uncertainty or crisis such as in the case of a data breach or system outage.
+• Business Continuity: Properly storing records ensures organizations can leverage past data during times of uncertainty or crisis, such as during a data breach or system outage.

 Aisle in Records Storage Room